SonjaJanssen/Reproducible-Research-project-1/README.md

 ## Data
 The data for this assignment can be downloaded from the course web site:

-* bullet 1 Dataset: : Activity monitoring data [52K]
+* Dataset: : Activity monitoring data [52K]
 The variables included in this dataset are:

-steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+* steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)

-date: The date on which the measurement was taken in YYYY-MM-DD format
+* date: The date on which the measurement was taken in YYYY-MM-DD format

-interval: Identifier for the 5-minute interval in which measurement was taken
+* interval: Identifier for the 5-minute interval in which measurement was taken

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.